Lomank123/shared-music/README.md

     - Who can change/add/delete track
     - Enable/Disable vote for change
 - Transfer ownership to any listener
-- Ban, kick or mute listeners if it is needed (WIP)
+- Ban, kick or mute listeners if it is needed

 ## Usage